 What is Yoga?

 Yoga is a scientific system of study which deals with physical and mental practices originated in India more than 3,000 years ago.
 The purpose of yoga is to achieve one’s highest potential and to experience enduring health and happiness.
 The extension of health far beyond the accepted norm and the improvision of the quality of life can be done with yoga.
-It refers to a union as an idea and has a potential effect for chronic diseases and conditions that do not respond `well on with conventional treatment methods.
+It refers to a union as an idea and has a potential effect on chronic diseases and conditions that do not respond well with conventional treatment methods.

 Yoga is a physical exercise method very well known for its posture and poses and this method Yoga does not consider fitness as a primary goal but expanding spiritual energy by breathing and mental focus.
 In order to convey its spiritual and guide lessons, yoga often uses the mind map of a tree with roots, trunk, branches, blossoms and so on and each branch of yoga represents a different set of characteristics